IronLanguages/ironpython3/README.md

 ### PowerShell

-For usage in PowerShell, you can install using the Install-IronPython.ps1 within the aforementioned `.zip` file or using this one-liner:
+For usage in PowerShell, you can install using the Install-IronPython.ps1 within the aforementioned `.zip` file or by simply using this one-liner:

 ```pwsh
 & ([scriptblock]::Create((iwr 'https://raw.githubusercontent.com/IronLanguages/ironpython3/main/eng/scripts/Install-IronPython.ps1').Content)) -Path "."
 ```

 Once installed, you can start using IronPython directly in PowerShell!
-- If installed without the one-liner, the following referenced files will be located at the path you provided with -Path (default is current working directory)

 To use the ipy shim, you can use:
 ```pwsh